DaSh-bash/AntirrhinumSRNAse/README.md

     b.
 Maybe F-boxes? \

 ## Steps/To Do:
+1. Literature review
-1. Description of the new S-alleles \
+2. Description of the new S-alleles \
     а.
+Polishing the reference:
+           a. focus on the gap
+           b. try to force Geneious
+           b. try BLAST (word-size)
+           c. place known SRNAses and conservative regions
+           d.
+(Geneious annotate, use RNAseq data)
+    b.
+Mapping to the reference
     a.
 Phylogeny and origin (+other species
     b.
 Some insights on structure and function
 3. Distribution of S-allels in the hybrid zone